daisycoder345/full-stack-task-management-app/Readme.md

 ## Getting Started

-This project was built using React, Redux, Chakra UI, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB with JWT and RazorPay integration.
+This project was built using React, Redux,  HTML, CSS, JavaScript, Rest API,and RazorPay integration.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites